-All students, including those in study abroad programs, are responsible for knowing and adhering to Harvard Summer School policies and procedures outlined on this website and in the Student Handbook (available later this spring).
+All students, including those in study abroad programs, are responsible for knowing and adhering to Harvard Summer School policies and procedures outlined on this website and on the Student Handbook website.

 Failure to read this information, negligence, personal factors, or contradictory information from any sources are not acceptable grounds for seeking exemption from these policies and procedures.
-Call Academic Services at (617) 495-0977 with questions.
+Call Academic Services at (617) 495-0977, ext.
+2, or send an email to firstname.lastname@example.org with questions.

 Students are expected to conduct themselves responsibly, honestly, and with due consideration for others while enrolled in Harvard Summer School, including distance courses and study abroad programs, and on Harvard University property, as well as in all of their interactions and communications with members of the Harvard community.